 (wireless Local Area Network) A communications network that provides connectivity to wireless devices within a limited geographic area.
-"Wi-Fi" is the universal standard for wireless networks and is the wireless equivalent of wired Ethernet networks.
-In the office, Wi-Fi networks are adjuncts to the wired networks.
-At home, a Wi-Fi network can serve as the only network since all laptops and many printers come with Wi-Fi built in, and Wi-Fi can be added to desktop computers via USB.Wi-Fi is achieved with a wireless base station, called an "access point."
+"Wi-Fi" is the universal standard for connecting laptops and mobile devices in a home or office.
+It is commonly deployed alongside of Ethernet, and both wireless and wired devices can exchange data with each other for backup and file sharing.
+At home, Wi-Fi can also serve as the only network since all laptops and many printers come with Wi-Fi built in, and Wi-Fi can be added to desktop computers via USB.
+See Ethernet.
+Wi-Fi is achieved with a wireless base station, called an "access point."
 Its antennas transmit and receive a radio frequency within a range of 30 to 150 feet through walls and other non-metal barriers.
-Since all wireless and wired computers are interconnected, they can exchange data with each other for backup and file sharing.
-For details of the wireless standards, see 802.11.
-See Wi-Fi hotspot, cellular hotspot, router, LAN switch, wireless broadband and WPAN.
+For details of the Wi-Fi standards, see 802.11.
+See Wi-Fi hotspot, cellular hotspot, wireless router, LAN switch, wireless broadband and WPAN.